I’m no longer accepting review requests at this time.

 0 Star – I don’t rate books I don’t finish.
 Simply, it wasn’t for me and I decided to give up on it.
 Dishing out a rating would be unfair of me.

 2 Star – I found some good qualities; perhaps I liked a character or two, or something regarding the plot, but unfortunately I found the good weighed down too much by the bad.
-I probably will continue with the series in hopes it’d improve.

 4 Star – I really liked it.
 It could’ve been perfect for me, if not for some aspects I found lacking, or simply some minor things that bothered me.
 All in all, however, I’m very pleased.